The number pi has an evil twin

 "Every time I've seen a crow, it has always been white" is vacuously true if I've never seen a crow.
 I.e. the set of crows I've seen is empty, and consequently is a true statement that they're all white.

-• reshlo 10 months ago
+• reshlo a year ago

 > A complete stranger who has nothing whatsoever to do with you, who has never tried to do anything for you, nor has been expected to, has never disappointed you.
 They've also never failed to disappoint you, because they have not failed in any regard whatsoever.